 Nutrition Boost: Lastly, chestnuts are a fantastic source of important vitamins and minerals like vitamin C, manganese, copper, phosphorus, and iron—all essential for optimal health.

-Uses of Chestnuts in Traditional Medicine
+Uses of Chestnuts In Traditional Medicine

 Chestnuts have been used medicinally for centuries due to their healing properties.
 They were believed to be beneficial for treating digestive issues such as indigestion and constipation.
 Additionally, the chestnut powder was commonly used to treat respiratory ailments such as bronchitis and asthma.

-Today, chestnut extract is effective at reducing inflammation associated with arthritis and other autoimmune disorders due to its high antioxidant content.
+Today, the chestnut extract is effective at reducing inflammation associated with arthritis and other autoimmune disorders due to its high antioxidant content.

 Chestnuts vs. Water Chestnuts